 Are you planning to install new fences, or perhaps completely re-landscape your back garden?

 Choosing the wrong way to pay for home improvements can be costly and place you in a difficult financial position.
-However, done properly you can minimise the amount of interest you pay, providing that you’re clear about how the finance product works.
+However, done properly you can minimise the amount of interest you pay and spread the cost of an expensive project.

-If you’re looking to borrow money to fund your improvements, you may consider obtaining a homeowner loan.
-As the name suggests, you can be eligible to take out a homeowner loan if you own a home or hold equity in a property.
+If you’re looking to borrow a larger sum of money to fund your improvements, you may consider applying for a homeowner loan.
+As the name suggests, you may be eligible to take out a homeowner loan if you own a home or hold equity in a property.

 The key thing to note here is that you’ll need to think very carefully before securing debts against your home.
-This type of credit is a secured loan.
+This type of credit is a secured loan, which means your home is at risk if you struggle with repayments.

-If you’re confident in your ability to pay back the loan without any difficulty, then this type of loan may be worth considering.
+If you’re confident in your ability to pay back the loan without any difficulty, then this type of loan might be worth considering.

 The main features of these types of loans are: